seamusrobertmurphy/ART-TREES-Repository-Demo-2025/README.md

 Step 3.
 Document and Share Runtime Log

-In any rigorous GHG accounting project, especially for a verification audit like ART TREES, it's not enough to simply produce a final number.
+In any rigorous GHG accounting project, especially for a verification audit like ART TREES, it’s not enough to simply produce a final number.
 You must prove how you arrived at that number and that the process is perfectly reproducible.
 This is the core of data integrity.